To enrich our community through transformative arts and educational experiences

 - Professional Artist Residencies

-- Student & Educator Scholarships
+- Student and Educator Scholarships

 - Youth & Family Education Programs: